vicwomg/pikaraoke/README.md

 }
 ```

 Add the SD card back to the pi and start it up.
-It should automatically add the wpa_supplicant.conf file to the correct location and connect to wifi.
+On boot, Raspbian should automatically add the wpa_supplicant.conf file to the correct location and connect to wifi.

 ### Where do I plug in a microphone?